 Direct any general questions about this standard to your department’s administrative office.
 If you have specific questions, please contact ITS Information Security Compliance at ISComplianceemail@example.com.

 Encryption can be a very effective security measure that protects data stored on a university computer if the device is lost or stolen.
 Due to their mobility, laptops present a greater potential for data loss.
-Therefore, university laptops should be encrypted with the centrally managed full disk encryption solution.
+Therefore, university laptops should be encrypted with ITS' centrally managed full disk encryption solution.